 Jenna: Too hard too fast

 Jenna played too hard too fast, throwing out Cirie's name before they had even competed in an immunity challenge.
-She should've slow played her game, built bonds with other people than Cirie, and Cirie is a possible first boot.
+She should've slow-played her game, built bonds with other people, and if she does that, Cirie is a possible first boot.
 It's a shame the Borneo representative is gone first, but someone had to be.

 Kyle: Was positioned so well